radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 -	Detailed error messages

-### Log Location

-The adap_access.log file is in <RLI_HOME>/<instance_name>/logs.
-The default instance name is vds_server, so the path would be: <RLI_HOME>/vds_server/logs/.
-To change the log location, expand the Advanced section and indicate the path in the adap.access.log.file property.
-Generally, these advanced settings should only be changed if advised by Radiant Logic.

-><span style="color:red">**IMPORTANT NOTE – if you change the log location, the Log Viewer tab on the Server Control Panel cannot be used to view the log contents.
-A basic text viewer (like Notepad) must be used instead.**

 ### Log Level

 Select a log level from the drop-down list in the Log Settings section.
 For details on available log levels, see Chapter 1.
 The default log level for this log is OFF.

-><span style="color:red">**IMPORTANT NOTE – to log Certificate Revocation error messages when accessing ADAP using mutual authentication, set the log level to DEBUG from the Main Control Panel -> Zookeeper tab by navigating to radiantone/v2/<cluster_name>/config/logging/log4j2-vds.json and updating the “Loggers” section with the information shown below.**
+>[!warning] to log Certificate Revocation error messages when accessing ADAP using mutual authentication, set the log level to DEBUG from the Main Control Panel -> Zookeeper tab by navigating to radiantone/v2/<cluster_name>/config/logging/log4j2-vds.json and updating the “Loggers” section with the information shown below.

 ```json
 "loggers" : {